Blog

 What makes it stand out: Speech recognition technology provides instant pronunciation feedback.
 Lessons are designed by linguists specifically for each language pair (e.g., English-to-German content differs from Spanish-to-German).
 The app works offline, making it ideal for commutes.

-Pricing: EUR 7-13/month depending on subscription length.
+Pricing: EUR 7 to 13/month depending on subscription length.
 7-day free trial available.
 Best value with annual subscription.

-The German learning landscape has shifted significantly with AI tools:
+The German learning landscape has shifted significantly with AI tools through 2025 and into 2026:

 How to use AI effectively: Ask ChatGPT or Claude to roleplay everyday German scenarios (ordering food, visiting the Buergeramt, calling your landlord).
 Have the AI correct your grammar and explain why.
 This is not a replacement for structured learning, but it is the closest thing to free, unlimited conversation practice.